 - Rub a few drops on certain parts of your body such as your chest, wrist, neck, forehead, hands, or feet.
 Before applying the essential oil, we recommend mixing it with a carrier oil like olive, grapeseed, coconut, or sweet almond oil, because your skin may be sensitive to undiluted essential oils.

-- Light aromatherapy candles, which have wax infused with essential oils.
+- Light aromatherapy candles for sleep, which have wax infused with essential oils.

 - Pour a few drops in an air diffuser, which disperses the fragrance in your room.